 For most of my life I've worked with communities to uncover or draw out hidden stories or narratives, for social change.
 I have worked to address systemic social inequalities in the UK, in health and education, and also organised and run cultural expeditions for young people to the Middle East and South Asia for peer-to-peer learning beyond stereotypes.

-The walks continue some of this, exploring hidden gems and untold stories which are part of the fabric of places, but often hidden or forgotten.
-With time, I hope to expand the range of walks within and around Aviemore and Strathspey.
+The walks continue this ethos, exploring hidden gems and untold stories which are part of the fabric of places, but often hidden, forgotten or silenced.
+The root of what I do is to place stories back where they belong in the landscape to very literally re-story the land and skyscape.
+The range of walks and their content changes over the seasons and years, as my interests evolve.

 A taster of the rich stories of this area can be read in the blog.
-Some other recent examples of my work can be seen here.
+Some other recent examples of my work can be seen here, and you can see more about my storytelling on the Scottish Storytelling Forum website here.

 - Sarah Hobbs